Toward Trustworthy Portrait Editing: Evaluation of Demographic Misrepresentation in I2I Models: Experiments

 \subsection{Feature Prompt Mitigation}

-We test whether a prompt-level identity constraint can mitigate the failures diagnosed in Section~\ref{sec:4.2} under identical inference conditions.
-We treat the outputs from Section~\ref{sec:4.2} as a behavioral baseline and sample 500 cases while preserving demographic proportions and prompt-subcategory coverage.
-Sampling procedures are provided in Appendix~\ref{app:sampling}. \paragraph{Feature Extraction Principle.} For each case, we extract seven observable appearance dimensions from the source image using two VLMs (Gemini 3.0 Flash Preview and GPT-5-mini): skin tone, facial structure, eyes, nose, lips, hair, and distinctive features.
-We encode these as \emph{observable descriptions} rather than demographic labels to avoid activating categorical priors~\cite{chen2025trueskin,lee2025dermdiff}.
-Using the same source image, prompt category, model, and inference settings, the edited output is regenerated by prepending the Feature Prompt to the original instruction, such that the only change from Eq.~\ref{eq:edit} is the prompt-level identity constraint, as shown in Figure~\ref{fig:pipeline} (red box).
+We sample 500 cases from the behavioral baseline, preserving demographic and prompt-category proportions; stratification details are provided in Appendix~\ref{app:sampling}.
+For each case, we extract seven observable appearance dimensions from the source image using VLM-based feature extraction: skin tone, facial structure, eyes, nose, lips, hair, and distinctive features.
+These attributes are encoded as observable descriptions rather than demographic labels to reduce reliance on categorical demographic priors~\cite{chen2025trueskin,lee2025dermdiff}.

-By comparing paired outputs, we assess whether prompt-level specification reduces \emph{Soft Erasure} and \emph{Stereotype Replacement} while preserving edit success, supported by quantitative metrics, and human evaluation.
-Detailed feature extraction procedures are provided in Appendix~\ref{app:feature_prompt}.
+We regenerate each output by prepending $p_{\text{feat}}$ to the original instruction while holding the source image, editor, prompt, and inference configuration fixed.
+Full extraction procedures are provided in Appendix~\ref{app:feature_prompt}.